Rafail-Athos-Panagi/bannerdle/README.md

-# Bannerlord Quest - Next.js Version
+# Bannerdle - Next.js Version

-This is the Next.js migration of the Bannerlord Quest application, originally built with Vite + React.
+This is the Next.js migration of the Bannerdle application, originally built with Vite + React.
 A medieval-themed guessing game inspired by Mount & Blade II: Bannerlord, featuring two distinct game modes for testing your knowledge of Calradia's troops and geography.

 ## Features